xuejUNC/Multilevel-evolutionary-Population-P-Systems/README.md

 # Multilevel-evolutionary-Population-P-Systems
 ### Platform

-The code runs on a Linux with a 10GB GPU, cuDNN 8.0.2 or above, and has at least 6 CPU cores (12 threads) when trained.The proposed HN P system was also implemented on the PyTorch framework on an NVIDIA Tesla V100 GPU with 32 GB.
-The ensemble learning is conducted by three HN P systems with different parameters on three numbers of NVIDIA Tesla V100 GPU with 32 GB simultaneously.
+The code runs on a Linux with a 10GB GPU, cuDNN 8.0.2 or above, and has at least 6 CPU cores (12 threads) when trained.The proposed MEPP system was also implemented on the PyTorch framework on an NVIDIA Tesla V100 GPU with 32 GB.
+The ensemble learning is conducted by five MEPP system with different parameters on three numbers of NVIDIA Tesla V100 GPU with 32 GB simultaneously.

 ### Installation